magento/pwa-studio/pwa-devdocs/src/venia-pwa-concept/features/checkout/index.md

 On the shipping address form, the **Save** button calls the `submitShippingAddress()` function.
 This function validates the address data before saving locally.

-On the payment method form, the **Save** button calls the `submitPaymentMethod()` function.
+On the payment method form, the **Save** button calls the `submitPaymentMethodAndBillingAddress()` function.
-This function saves the selected payment method locally.
+This function saves the selected payment method and billing address locally.

 On the shipping method form, the **Save** button calls the `submitShippingMethod()` function.
 This function saves the selected shipping method locally.